Puffins

 European Red List of Birds

 On the European Red List of Birds in 2017 the Atlantic Puffin is listed as LC, Least Concerned.
+On the European Red List of Birds in 2021 it is listed as EN, Endangered.
 This publication aims to help national governments to easily identify the species that are in urgent need of attention and protection.

 Here you can open the European red list of Birds 2021